 The GDP Handbook includes a guide to study and suggested reading list.
 Candidates should have access to current journal articles and maintain an individual resource library in preparation for the examination.

-The RACDS offers a Preparation for Fellowship Success Workshop (PFS) which runs half-day in October.
+The RACDS offers a Preparation for Fellowship Success Workshop (PFS) which runs in August.
 This provides candidates with an opportunity to gain valuable information on treatment planning, written paper and viva voce skills.

 Both the written and oral sections of the exam must be completed.
 If you complete the written sections only, and do not present for the vivas you will receive a fail grade for the entire section of the exam i.e. you will fail the elective section of the exam.

 Should a medical/personal situation arise that prevents you from undertaking a portion of the exam, please contact the RACDS immediately.

 If you have failed one section and passed another, you may be given credit for the section passed.
 This credit is valid for three years.
 Candidates who have failed the exam will receive an performance report from the examiners.